Loading...

 Introduction

-Achieving decarbonization goals to address our global climate and energy needs will require significant continued investments in solar energy.
-The expansion of utility-scale solar development across the U.S. has increased the pressure on environmental resources and land uses.
-Therefore, sustained development of solar energy will depend on finding renewable energy solutions that synergize the co-benefits of energy production, ecosystem services, and land uses.
-Argonne National Laboratory’s Environmental Science Division (EVS) has over a decade of experience in developing siting and design solutions to facilitate solar energy deployment while protecting environmental resources.
-This website summarizes trends and projections for solar energy development in the U.S. and highlights the relevant work EVS has conducted to minimize the environmental impacts of these developments and optimize environmental co-benefits.
+Photovoltaic (PV) solar energy provides many advantages as part of our national energy mix, including providing emission-free energy with low water use and minimal maintenance, boosting energy independence, and providing energy bill savings.
+However, the recent expansion of ground-mounted utility-scale PV solar energy development across the U.S. has increased land use and habitat pressure because these facilities often occupy 500 acre or larger areas.
+Therefore, sustained development of solar energy will depend on finding solutions that synergize the co-benefits of energy production, ecosystem services, and land uses.
+Argonne National Laboratory’s Environmental Science Division (EVS) has over a decade of experience in developing siting and design-solutions to facilitate PV solar energy deployment while protecting environmental resources.
+This website highlights the relevant work EVS has conducted to minimize the environmental impacts of PV development and optimize environmental co-benefits.

 2021 DOE Solar Futures Study